 Working Holiday Visa

-The New Zealand Working Holiday Visa is available to citizens of the following countries: Argentina, Belgium, Brazil, Canada, Chile, China, Czech Republic, Denmark, Estonia, Finland, France, Germany, Hong Kong SAR, Ireland, Italy, Japan, Korea, Latvia, Malaysia, Malta, Mexico, the Netherlands, Norway, Peru, Poland, Singapore, Slovenia, Spain, Sweden, Taiwan, Thailand, UK, Uruguay and USA.
+The New Zealand Working Holiday Visa is available to citizens of the following countries: Argentina, Belgium, Brazil, Canada, Chile, China, Czech Republic, Denmark, Estonia, Finland, France, Germany, Hong Kong, Ireland, Italy, Japan, Korea, Latvia, Malaysia, Malta, Mexico, the Netherlands, Norway, Peru, Poland, Singapore, Slovenia, Spain, Sweden, Taiwan, Thailand, the United Kingdom, Uruguay and the USA.

 It is also possible to work with a student visa, whether in Australia or in New Zealand.
-An ideal way to earn some pocket money during and after the end of your course while getting involved in the local community.
+It’s an ideal way to earn some pocket money during and after the end of your course while getting involved in the local community.

 In Australia, participants traveling with a student visa are permitted to work a maximum of 40 hours per fortnight when the course is in session, and unlimited hours when the course is not in session.

 From January 2014, students enrolled in a language study programme of a minimum of 14 weeks in New Zealand are permitted to work part time during the course, up to 20 hours per week, and full time for 4 weeks, usually after the end of the course.